Skip to main content

 The total impact of the tax freeze on county budgets is still unclear.
 However, property tax revenues are a major source of income for county budgets.
 If county tax revenue decreases, they’ll need to make up the difference somewhere else or cut back on programs.

-It’s probably still too early to tell the short-term and long-term effects.
+It’s probably still too early to tell the long-term effects.
 We recommend monitoring additional tax levies or bond issues in the future.

 Try your best at these 7 Questions to put your tax knowledge to the test!
 Will you get the questions about taxes right?